Thankan-Chettan-84/Filter-Bot/README.md

 <details><summary>Tap On Me For Commands</summary>

 ```
-start - Check Bot Online 🔔
+start - Check Bot Online
-help - How To Use The Bot 🆘
+help - How To Use bot
-about - Something About Me 😌
+add - To add a filter
+del - To delete a filter
+filters - To check all filters
+connect - To connect your group
+disconnect - To disconnect your group
+connections - Manage linked groups
+id - to get user/group ID
+info - to get user info
+stats - To check bot status
+broadcast - To broadcast your message
 ```
 </details>